-Plyometrics is a form of intense training that involves using your muscles to generate explosive strength at high speed.
+Plyometrics is intense training involving using your muscles to generate explosive strength at high speed.

 It focuses on your power movements like jumping, lunging, and sprinting.
-Explosive power is vital when concurring some of the Spartan obstacles.
+Explosive power is vital when conquering some of the Spartan obstacles.

 These races are held in locations with challenging terrain and elevations.
 That’s why it’s crucial in your Spartan training to incorporate hill climbs.

-From the atlas carry, picking up and walking with a 75 lb. ball, and the Hercules hoist, pulling a 90 lb. weight up with a rope, you’re going to need solid upper body strength.
+From the atlas carry, picking up and walking with a 75 lb. ball, and the Hercules hoist, pulling a 90 lb. weight up with a rope, you’ll need solid upper body strength.

-A compound movement is any form of exercise where you’re using more than one muscle group at a time.
+A compound movement is any form of exercise where you use more than one muscle group at a time.

 Compound movement workouts have become one of my favorite ways to train for a Spartan Race.
-Just like you will be doing during the race, you’re using multiple muscle groups at once.
+Just as you will be doing during the race, you’re using multiple muscle groups simultaneously.